 Toxicity to non-target organisms – The potential for an introduced gene product to be toxic to organisms in the environment is typically addressed by controlled exposure in the environment or by direct toxicity testing, or by a combination of the two.
 Non-target organisms may include, for instance, herbivores, natural enemies (e.g. parasitoids and predators), pollinators and pollen feeders, soil (micro-)organisms and weeds.
+The need and extent of toxicity tests will depend on characteristics of the LMO and the level of exposure of other organisms to the LMO.

 If toxicity testing is needed, it typically follows a sequential series of tiered tests.
 Early tier studies involve highly controlled laboratory environments where representative or surrogate test species are exposed to high concentrations of the gene product being studied (i.e. worst case exposures) to determine if there are any toxic effects.
 If toxic effects are observed in early tier tests or if unacceptable uncertainty exists, e.g. regarding effects in multi-throphic interactions (see below), more realistic conditions representative of field-level exposures can be tested to determine the extent of the risk.